Configure the Windows audit policy for use with SEM

 You can also select Success and Failure for audit process tracking critical processes (such as the AV service) or unauthorized programs (such as games or malicious executable files).

-Enabling auditing at the audit level will increase the number of events in the system logs.
+Enabling auditing at the audit level increases the number of events in the system logs.
 As a result, your SEM database will quickly expand as it collects these logs.

 Similarly, there could be bandwidth implications as well.
 This is dependent upon your network traffic volume and bandwidth capacity.
 Since Agent traffic is transmitted to the Manager as a real-time trickle of data, bandwidth impact is minimal.